Marketing

 Because of this, the components that make up this kind of assessment will for the most part be strictly limited to digital marketing and branding as far as the business is concerned.

-When we talk about the “consultants” or “auditors” who are performing the assessment, we’re referring to a team of people comprising a variety of professions, including design, copywriting, UX (user experience), research and insights, and management.
+When we talk about the “assessors” or “auditors” who are performing the assessment, we’re referring to a team of people comprising a variety of professions, including design, copywriting, UX (user experience), research and insights, and management.

 1. Understanding Your Business